 YOU CAN MAKE A DIFFERENCE

-In June 2020, The growingSOUL Collaborative, a community-based sustainable food network, expanded from the Mid-Atlantic to include New York's Queens, the Bronx, Brooklyn, Staten Island and Long Island.
+One of the advantages of being a nimble non-profit with long-standing relationships across the food and community chains, in June 2020, The growingSOUL Collaborative, expanded from the Mid-Atlantic to include New York's Queens, the Bronx, Brooklyn, Staten Island and Long Island.
 The Collaborative focuses on feeding marginalized communities most impacted by Covid-19, pivoting to serve those living in the initial epicenter of the virus and its economic fallout.

-This Summer, growingSOUL began delivery of 30 pound boxes of fresh produce, dairy and meat to the Mid-Atlantic and NYC as a "Last Mile Delivery" partner for the USDA Farmers to Families Food Box program.
+30 pound boxes of fresh produce, dairy and meat were delivered through this to the Mid-Atlantic and NYC as a "Last Mile Delivery" partner for the USDA Farmers to Families Food Box program.
 Since June 2020, growingSOUL organized 435 truck deliveries from 6 vendors while sharing out 366,994 fresh food boxes and distributing 11,936,940 pounds of food.

 Food insecurity in the United States is dire.

-In December 2020, D.C., Maryland and Virginia had upwards of 1.8 million people struggling with hunger.
+In December 2020, D.C., Maryland, Virginia and West Virginia had upwards of 2 million people struggling with hunger.
 In New York City alone, an estimated 1.5 million are food insecure, not knowing where their next meal will come from.
 These numbers are increasing by the day and severity of the pandemic and economic crisis.

 We are turning to the community for assistance

 $25 buys a box of culturally appropriate food for a family of 4

 $250 rents a truck to deliver the boxes directly to families

 $25,000 will cover delivering 20,000 pounds of healthy fresh produce to neighbors in need.